Related blog posts:

 Many hand-knitting patterns are published, often in garter stitch, using slits that one may think of as larger “buttonholes” to create a range of interesting fabrics.
 Trying to produce such slits single bed, without the use of additional strands of yarn and in turn, having yarn ends to weave in, leaves few options.

-This method may be used when creating multiple slits across a row as well.
+This method may also be used when creating multiple slits across a row.
 Holding is used to break the knitting into segments.
 The drawn illustrations show steps are taken, not needle positions.

 return “buttonhole” stitches into needle hooks, back to B position